Business Adviser to a States Trading Asset

 - Contributing to business discussions at the board meetings

-- Ensuring the company strikes the right balance between social, economic and environmental objectives.
+- Ensuring the business strikes the right balance between social, economic and environmental objectives.

 How do you get appointed?